robfatland/digitaltwin/README.md

 #### Need a diagram here

+## Pivot to project description

+The remainder of this document provides a 'build recipe' in outline form with references to supporting detail documentation.

 ### Sources

+- An Arduino UNO R3 runs USD30 or about USD45 as a 'starter kit' with some useful peripheral hardware
-- The cellular modem used here is available from DFRobot for $30
+- The cellular modem used here is available from DFRobot for USD30
     - Product name: SIM7000 Arduino NB-IoT/LTE/GPRS expansion shield
     - [Product link](https://wiki.dfrobot.com/SIM7000_Arduino_NB-IoT_LTE_GPRS_Expansion_Shield_SKU__DFR0505_DFR0572)
     - Use [LTE](https://en.wikipedia.org/wiki/LTE_(telecommunication)): A wireless broadband communication standard for mobile devices